-- 48. The Enforcement Task Force shall continue its work to educate businesses, governmental entities and other establishments on safely maintaining and re-opening operations.
-Enforcement Task Force inspectors shall continue to conduct inspections of businesses, governmental establishments and other establishments as well as to enforce the emergency regulations promulgated by RIDOH.
-The Enforcement Task Force, through RIDOH, shall issue compliance orders under Chapter 1 of Title 23. - 49.
-The DBR shall make determinations regarding the ways in which a business, organization, or operation (or a portion of such business, operation or organization) is to be categorized within the provisions of this Executive Order or within other state guidance documents.
+48. The Enforcement Task Force shall continue its work to educate businesses, governmental entities and other establishments on safely maintaining and re-opening operations.
+Enforcement Task Force inspectors shall continue to conduct inspections of businesses, governmental establishments and other establishments as well as to enforce

+49. The DBR shall make determinations regarding the ways in which a business, organization, or operation (or a portion of such business, operation or organization) is to be categorized within the provisions of this Executive Order or within other state guidance documents.
 In doing so, DBR may determine the executive order and guidance provisions under which a business or organization is to operate or by which it is to be guided.

-This Executive Order supersedes Executive Order 21-18.
-It shall take effect immediately and shall remain in full force and effect through April 3, 2021 unless renewed, modified, or terminated by a subsequent Executive Order.
+This Executive Order supersedes Executive Orders 21-11 and 21-13.
+It shall take effect immediately and shall remain in full force and effect through March 26, 2021 unless renewed, modified, or terminated by a subsequent Executive Order.